 6.2.1 Introduction

 This clause defines speech operation points.
 For each operation point, the requirements for the bitstream as well as for the receiver are defined.

+Note: Speech operation relying on IVAS codec falls back to the audio operation point for IVAS codec as defined below under section 6.3.5.

 * * * Next Change * * * *